praveenjuge/my-mac-setup/README.md

 # Use current directory as default search scope in Finder
 defaults write com.apple.finder FXDefaultSearchScope -string "SCcf"

+# Disable the “Are you sure you want to open this application?” dialog
+defaults write com.apple.LaunchServices LSQuarantine -bool false

 # Finder: show all filename extensions
 defaults write NSGlobalDomain AppleShowAllExtensions -bool true